Hack4Eugene/SpeedUpAmerica/README.md

 The envisioned solution combines crowdsourced internet speed test results with a map of the entire United States that is filterable by state, zip code, census tract, cencus block and other statistical boundaries.

-In the end, we believe this tool will give us the most accurate on the ground data about what is actually happening in terms of Internet connectivity across America.
+In the end, we believe this tool will give us the most accurate on-the-ground data about what is actually happening in terms of Internet connectivity across America.
 And, it can serve as a starting point for conversations between neighbors, elected officials, and Internet service providers.

 The goal of this project is to increase awareness of inequities in speed and quality of internet provided to everyone in the US.
 If you have questions about anything, please join the conversation.